frytoli/bachanalysis/README.md

 [['name', 'text'], ['photo', 'text'], ['born', 'text'], ['hometown', 'text'], ['occupation', 'text'], ['seasons', 'text'], ['social_media', 'text'], ['height', 'text']]
 ```

+set_place(data): Take-in a list of raw scraped json objects, each associated with a contestant, from data source 2 and evaluate each contestant's place.

 model_one(ds, data): Take-in an integer data set number and a single raw json (dict) object and return a single json (dict) object modeled for the specified data set

 model_many(ds, datas): Take-in an integer data set number and a list of raw json (dict) objects and return a list of json (dict) objects all modeled for the specific data set